JustusAdam/bt/README.md

 - The Haskell tool `stack`

 The libraries used are automatically installed by stack if you run `stack install`.
-You can then build the thesis by running `stack exec -- bt`.
+You can then build the thesis by running `bt`.

 ### Preview